See my publications on Google Scholar or ORCID

 In 2021, I graduated from the California Institute of Technology with a degree in Mechanical Engineering and a minor in Planetary Science.
 My academic advisor was Prof. Melany Hunt, my minor advisor was Prof. Bethany Ehlmann, and my senior thesis advisor was Prof. Soon-Jo Chung.

-From 2018-2019, I worked at the NASA Jet Propulsion Laboratory on the Perseverance Rover (currently in Jezero Crater, Mars) and the Europa Lander mission (currently in early development).
+From 2018 to 2019, I worked at the NASA Jet Propulsion Laboratory on the Perseverance Rover (currently in Jezero Crater, Mars) and the Europa Lander mission (currently in early development).Â

-Hopefully, my current research can help!
+Hopefully, my recent research can help!

 I research ways to improve location services in cities.
-This research is an interdisciplinary adventure including concepts from global navigation satellite systems, satellite remote sensing, airborne observations, urban planning, special relativity, algorithm development, machine learning, and decision-making under uncertainty.
+This research is an interdisciplinary adventure, including concepts from global navigation satellite systems, satellite remote sensing, airborne observations, urban planning, special relativity, algorithm development, machine learning, and decision-making under uncertainty.

 Merit: See an overview of my research here.